nparcollet/cookie/documentation/PYTHON.md

 # Shell module

-The shell module provide a way to conveniently execute shell command from within the cookie environment.
+The shell module provide a way to conveniently execute shell commands.
+Objects will automatically detect if they are run from the host system or from the build environment.
+This is done by checking for the presence of COOKIE_ENV environment variable.
 Shell object are created from the **cookie.shell** constructor that returns a shell instance.
 Various configuration methods are available on the object as listed below:

 - **setpath**: update the working directory
 - **setenv**: add a new environment variable